Frequently Asked Questions

 Law School Lab & Printers

-Is there a computer lab available for law student use?
+Are there computers available for law student use?

-The Marian Gould Gallagher Law Library (William Gates Hall floors L1 and L2) also provides public computer terminals with internet access.
-Three terminals are also located in the student lounge in L113.
-Additionally, a list of other computer labs on the UW campus is located at http://www.washington.edu/itconnect/labs/.
+Yes.
+The Marian Gould Gallagher Law Library (William Gates Hall floors L1 and L2) provides terminals in the student lounge in L113, as well as public computer terminals in the library commons area.
+There are also multiple computer labs on the UW Seattle campus.

 How can I print documents to Law School printers?

 The Law School uses the campus pay-per-job printing system, aka Dawg Prints.
-Dawg Prints-maintained printers are available at the following locations:
+Dawg Prints printers are located in room L114 and the L2 copy alcove, both within the Law Library.

 Where do I go for questions about my Husky card?